 Hot Sauce & Coconut Aminos

-I also add 1 tbsp of coconut aminos (sometimes also called soy sauce substitute or coconut sauce) to the chili, which adds great umami flavour.
+I also add 1 tablespoon of coconut aminos (sometimes also called soy sauce substitute or coconut sauce) to the chili, which adds great umami flavour.

 To season the chili, I add the following: